joshcarter/file_generator/README.md

 If `file_generator` is run with the same options repeatedly, it will generate the same file/directory layout.
 It won't regenerate files that it already wrote on a previous pass.
 If you need to control-c the tool, just run it again and it'll pick up where it left off.

-When run, `file_generator` will save its options in the target directory.
-If run again from that directory, or with the `--directory` option, it will load the saved options from its prior run.
-Options provided on the command line take precedence over saved options.

 ## License

 `file_generator` is copyright 2012 by Spectra Logic.
 It may be redistributed under the same terms as Ruby 1.9.